djeada/Linux-Notes/notes/cron_jobs.md

 ## Cron
-Cron is a tool for scheduling tasks on Linux systems.
-It lets you run scripts and commands regularly to automate tasks and keep your system working well.

-Cron daemon is a background process that always runs, checking special files called crontabs for scripts or commands to run.
-There are two kinds of crontabs: system crontabs in `/etc/crontab` file, usually set up by root user or daemons, and user crontabs, managed by individual users.
+Cron is a utility in Unix-like operating systems, including Linux, that automates the execution of scripts or commands.
+This automation can be scheduled to occur at fixed times, dates, or intervals.
+The utility is commonly used for system maintenance tasks such as log rotation, backups, and system updates.

+Cron operates through a daemon, which is a background process that is always running.
+The cron daemon periodically checks for scheduled tasks in special files called crontabs.

+There are two types of crontabs:

+- System crontabs: These are located in the `/etc/crontab` file and are typically managed by the system administrator or root user.
+They can also be used by system daemons to schedule routine tasks.
+- User crontabs: These are individual crontab files for each user.
+They allow users to schedule their own scripts and commands without requiring administrative privileges.

+The process of scheduling and executing a cron job can be illustrated with the following steps:

 ```
 +------------------+